-Loving Lord, guide those who govern us and their advisors that they may adopt policies that will bring us safely through this pandemic.
-Give them the courage and wisdom, so they do what is right whether or not it is popular.
-We ask your blessing upon the NHS, keyworkers and scientists as they strive to heal us and keep us safe.
-As we begin a New Year in lockdown, we feel disempowered, confused, unsure of what to pray for.
-Hear and answer the groaning of our spirit and grant us the wisdom and courage we need to face an uncertain future, with hope grounded in your redemptive love.
+Loving Lord, guide those who govern us and their advisors that they may adopt policies that will bring us safely through these challenging times.
+Give them the courage and wisdom, so they do what is right, whether or not it is popular, to set aside self-interest for the wellbeing of all.
+Lord, we ask your blessing upon the NHS as it faces the demands of winter and industrial disputes.
+Provide the resources and leadership it needs to keep us safe and healthy.
+We pray for care-workers in homes and the community, that they, too, can fulfil their duties and find satisfaction as they do so.